gjeanmart/kauri-content/loom_tutorial/README.md

   * Connect to the Loom network with web3 and loom-js

 ```
-// Read the user private key (from browser storage)
+// Read the user private key (from browser storage or input)
 let privateKey = '0kwCiGaBdTxy...OTCwKcu+5oj1O23uP1uTqqR47liWNNw=='

 // Convert the private key into a public key/account address